 Documentation: This is a reference implementation of the Combinatorial BLAS Library in C++/MPI.
 It is purposefully designed for distributed memory platforms though it also runs in uniprocessor and shared-memory (such as multicores) platforms.
 It contains efficient implementations of novel data structures/algorithms as well as reimplementations of some previously known data structures/algorithms for convenience.
 More details can be found in the accompanying paper .
 One of the distinguishing features of the Combinatorial BLAS is its decoupling of parallel logic from the sequential parts of the computation, making it possible to implement new formats and plug them in without changing the rest of the library.

-The implementation supports both formatted and binary I/O. The latter is much faster but no human readable.
-Formatted I/O uses a tuples format very similar to the Matrix Market.
+The implementation supports both formatted and binary I/O. The latter is faster but not human readable.
+Formatted I/O can read both a tuples format very similar to the Matrix Market and the Matrix Market format itself.
 We encourage in-memory generators for faster benchmarking.
-A port to University of Florida Sparse Matrix Collection is under construction.
-More info on I/O formats are here
+More info on I/O formats (other than the well-known Matrix Market Format) are here

 The main data structure is a distributed sparse matrix ( SpParMat <IT,NT,DER> ) which HAS-A sequential sparse matrix ( SpMat <IT,NT> ) that can be implemented in various ways as long as it supports the interface of the base class (currently: SpTuples, SpCCols, SpDCCols).